romanpauk/dingo/test/matrix/README.md

 `form x provisioning x resolved type x mode x container` combination, so an unrelated feature or another container cannot mask missing shared, unique, external, annotated, or keyed resolution coverage.

+All registration families lower their selected axes into the same generic registration recipe.
+Each registration entry independently declares whether it participates in static, runtime, and mixed generation.
+The shared renderer then selects static bindings and runtime setup from the requested container mode.
+Recursive dependency compositions use this path with arbitrary rendered C++ types; mixed rows add a static anchor through the recipe instead of constructing container setup separately.

 Every family owns its row model and semantic sharding, but exposes the same generation contract.
 It produces source-shard descriptions, and `family.py`